BhushanMahajan25/BhushanMahajan25/README.md

 # 💫 About Me:
 Pursuing MS in Computer Science at the University of Maryland, Baltimore County.
 Currently investing time in studying and implementing robust, and scalable distributed systems.
-Experienced Software Engineer with a demonstrated history of working in the tech industry for over 2.5 years.
+Experienced Software Engineer with a demonstrated history of working in the tech industry.
 Skilled in Software Engineering, Distributed Systems, and Computer Vision as well as C/C++, Python, Java, and Javascript programming languages.
 Actively searching for Full-Time Software Engineer roles.

 ## 🌐 Socials: